 Learn what it takes to become an international conservationist while exploring the rainforests that line the Caribbean coast of Costa Rica.
-Learn how researchers are working to protect jaguars and other important species.
+Learn how researchers are working to protect wild cats and other important species.

-Throughout this project, teens will be trained, guided, and supported by world-class leaders in the field who have been chosen for their mix of relevant experience and ability to mentor and inspire young people.
-Greater supervision applies to our teen programs, than our other volunteer programs.
+Throughout this program teens will be trained, guided, and supported by world-class leaders in the field who have been chosen for their mix of relevant experience and ability to mentor and inspire young people.

 Training and field experience will allow teens to develop skills beneficial to their college applications and future employability.
-Some of these might include intercultural competency, teamwork, and leadership, by interacting and working with teens from around the world.
+Some of these might include intercultural competency, teamwork, resilience, self-awareness and leadership.

 The climate is hot and humid, interspersed with refreshing downpours, and participants should be aware that work days can be tiring.
 It is important to be flexible and adaptable to the changing nature of life in Costa Rica.